heutelbeck/sapl-policy-engine/sapl-geo/README.md

 ### Setup

-To the pip and the libraries add them to the PDP:
+To use the pip and the libraries, add them to the PDP:

 ```java
 EmbeddedPolicyDecisionPoint pdp = PolicyDecisionPointFactory.filesystemPolicyDecisionPoint(path,